Curriculum Intent, Implementation and Impact

 We believe that first hand experiences are very important.
 We use educational visits as well as inviting interesting visitors such as musicians, poets and drama groups to our school.

 We are fortunate to have high quality outdoor learning provision to enhance learning across school including an allotment, attractive gazebo large enough for a whole class and Key Stage One landscaped outdoor classroom.
-We also have unrestricted use of Sharples High School pond on the edge of our expansive field.

 We encourage the children to be independent.
 We help them to learn to be self-disciplined, organised and to plan ahead.